cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Therapist recognizes, mirrors, and enhances qualities that promote secure attachment in patient's imagery
 - No preestablished scripts; effective when therapist understands underlying principles and responds freshly to each patient.

-### The Foundational Protocol SETTING THE THERAPEUTIC GROUND
+### The Foundational Protocol
 **The IPF Protocol: Setting the Therapeutic Ground**

-The IPF (Intensive Psychotherapy of Attachment) protocol begins with helping the patient establish a calm, relaxed, inwardly focused state of awareness.
+The IPF (Ideal Parent Figure) protocol begins with helping the patient establish a calm, relaxed, inwardly focused state of awareness.
 This state increases the likelihood of vivid imagery and decreases distractions.
 The focus is ideally on the body, enhancing engagement with immediate bodily experience to form new attachment representations during the critical period of attachment formation (12-20 months).

 **Establishing a Calm, Relaxed State**: